8 affordable (and free) in-depth marketing ideas to grow your small business

 Another solid content marketing approach is to publish on other publications.
 Through guest blogging, you can get your brand and message in front of a wider audience.
 Not only that, but it’s a great method of connecting with influencers in your space by getting them featured at the same time.

 As mentioned at the beginning of this guide, the first step is to find out what those publications are.
 A simple Google search for “top [your industry] blogs” will usually yield a solid list of blogs to pursue.

 Then, identify the right person to reach out to.
 This is usually an editor or content marketer at the organisation you’re targeting.

-Quick Tip: Your first outreach email should gauge interest and share your existing content to allow editors to evaluate your writing style, as well as the value you can bring to their audience.
+In your first outreach email, make sure to share your existing content to allow editors to evaluate your writing style, as well as the value you can bring to their audience.